-Home Secretary Amber Rudd said women needed protection from “aggressive protesters”; the Government would carry out a review of existing legislation and consider giving police and local authorities new powers to stop pro-lifers gathering outside abortion clinics.
+Home Secretary Amber Rudd said women needed protection from supposedly “aggressive protesters”, and that the government would carry out a review of existing legislation, and consider giving police and local authorities new powers to stop pro-lifers gathering outside abortion clinics.

-“While everyone has a right to peaceful protest, it is completely unacceptable that anyone should feel harassed or intimidated simply for exercising their legal right to healthcare advice and treatment,” Ms Rudd said in a statement.
+“While everyone has a right to peaceful protest, it is completely unacceptable that anyone should feel harassed or intimidated simply for exercising their legal right to healthcare advice and treatment,” Ms Rudd said.

 “The decision to have an abortion is already an incredibly personal one, without women being further pressured by aggressive protesters.”

-The Home Office review will consider how similar measures have worked in America, Australia and France.
+The Home Office review will consider how similar measures have work in the US, Australia and France.

-The move comes amid a campaign by Labour MP Rupa Huq to create “buffer zones” around abortion clinics to stop people praying there and offering leaflets to women.
+The move comes amid a campaign by Labour MP Rupa Huq to create so-called “buffer zones” around abortion clinics to ban people from holding prayer vigils and offering leaflets to women.

 This page is available to subscribers.
 Click here to sign in or get access.